gillbreath/next-auth-launchpad/README.md

    - ISC License copyright Balázs Orbán
    - other contributors: Iain Collins, Nico Domino, Lluis Agusti, Thang Huu Vu

+## Security Disclaimer
+Security is a deep subject and critically important.
+This project is forked from NextAuth's example code, and every attempt has been made to maintain or increase security.

+However, it is *strongly recommended* to have a penetration test performed by an experienced security firm before going live with any app forked from this code.

 ## Getting Started

 ### 1. Clone the repository and install dependencies